vinirossa/software-engineering/design-patterns.md

 All singletons have a private constructor (`createInstance`), a public access method (`getInstance`) and a static attribute (`instance`).

 > If possible, avoid singletons at all.
-They can be very trick to escalate and work with TDD, as one man's constant is one man's variable.
+They can be very tricky to escalate and to work with TDD, as one man's constant is one man's variable.

 > In a way, it's completely fine to have a single object within an application, but it isn't to make it impossible to create a second instance.